Hippopotamus: Behaviour and ecology

 Hippos are semiaquatic and require enough water to immerse in, while being close to grass.
 They mostly live in freshwater habitat, but can be found in estuaries.
 They prefer relatively still waters with gently sloping shores, though male hippos may also be found in very small numbers in more rapid waters with rocky slopes.
 Like most herbivores, hippos will consume a variety of plants if presented with them in captivity, but their diet in nature consists almost entirely of grass, with only minimal consumption of aquatic plants.
 Hippos spend most of the day in water to stay cool and hydrated.
 Just before night begins, they leave the water to forage on land.
 A hippo will travel 3–5 km per night, eating around 40 kg of grass.
 By dawn, they are back in the water.

-Despite being semiaquatic, an adult hippo is not a particularly good swimmer, nor can it float.
-It rarely enters deep water; when it does, the animal moves by bouncing off the bottom.
-An adult hippo surfaces every four to six minutes, while young need to breathe every two to three minutes.
+Despite being semiaquatic, it is debated whether hippos can swim at all.
+They move in the water by walking or bouncing off the bottom, rarely entering deep water.
+An adult hippo needs to surface at least every six minutes, while young need to breathe every two to three minutes.
 Hippos move on land by trotting, and limb movements do not change between speeds.
 They can reach an airborne stage (a stage when all limb are off the ground) when they move fast enough.
 Hippos are reported to reach 30 km/h but this has not been confirmed.
 They are incapable of jumping but can walk up steep banks.
 The hippopotamus sleeps with both hemispheres of the brain resting, as in all land mammals, and usually sleeps on land or in water with the nostrils exposed.
 Despite this, it can sleep while submerged, intermittently surfacing to breathe seemingly without waking.
 They appear to transition between different phases of sleep more quickly than other mammals.

 Because of their size and their habit of taking the same paths to feed, hippos can have a significant impact on the land across which they walk, keeping the land clear of vegetation and depressing the ground.
 Over prolonged periods, hippos can divert the paths of swamps and channels.
 By defecating in the water, the animals also appear to pass on microbes from their gut, affecting the biogeochemical cycle.
 On occasion, hippos have been filmed eating carrion, usually near the water.
 There are other reports of meat-eating and even cannibalism and predation.
 Hippos' stomach anatomy lacks adaptions to carnivory, and meat-eating is likely caused by lack of nutrients or represents an abnormal behaviour.